 For models without any display screen, a TPMS reset button can be found on the steering wheel’s left.
 Press the button for a couple of seconds, then release it to re-calibrate the system.

 TPMS Reset Chevrolet Models

-Resetting TPMS on Chevrolet models can be performed at home as well but it requires a J-46079 Tire Pressure Monitor Tester which can be bought from eBay.
+Resetting TPMS on Chevrolet models can be performed at home as well, but it requires a J-46079 Tire Pressure Monitor Tester, which can be bought from eBay.

 - Click “Set/Reset” and a message saying “Tire Learning Active” will pop up.

-- If you own an old model without instrument cluster, press the odometer reset button until “Tire Learning Active” message is displayed.
+- If you own an old model without an instrument cluster, press the odometer reset button until “Tire Learning Active” message is displayed.

 - Connect the J-46079 Tire Pressure Monitor Tester to the left front tire and press the active button.
 Wait for 10 seconds until a horn chirp sound is heard.
-Repeat the process for remaining tires.
+Repeat the process for the remaining tires.